-WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on President Trump’s executive order that rolls back health coverage protections for millions of Americans.
+WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on the Continuing Resolution to fund the government.

-WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12), co-chair of the New Economy Task Force, released the following statement in celebration of National Manufacturing Day.
+WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on House passage of the Republican tax plan.

-WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement on the deadly shooting in Las Vegas.
+WASHINGTON, D.C. – U.S. Congresswoman Debbie Dingell (MI-12) released the following statement after President Trump declared Jerusalem the capital of Israel.

 In The News